samply/beam/README.md

 ### Minor improvements

-* Bugfix: We fixed a bug, where the logging engine might be initialized and and lost some startup messages.
 * We improved the dev build script to avoid out-of-sync binary and docker image generation.
 * The logging was improved throughout the board.
 Some Information were reduced in severity to `trace` level.
 * Beam development is now supported on both libssl1.1 and libssl3 Linuxes (e.g. Ubuntu 20.04 vs. Ubuntu 22.04).
+With the impending EOL of libssl 1.1, we hope for quick transition of the main linux distribution providers to fully remove libssl1.1 support in a future release.
 * Beam development will now automatically determine when to rebuild the Docker images.
 * Beam now gracefully (and quickly) exits in Docker environments where not all Unix signals are forwarded into containers.
 * `beamdev start` now starts a MITM proxy for debugging (access at http://localhost:9090)
-* (( TODO Jan's refactorings ))
+* Beams message types were heavily refactored for improved maintainability and cleaner, more ideomtaic code.

+### Bugfixes
+* A bug, where some messages' signatures from the Beam.Broker to the Beam.Proxy were not properly validated, is fixed.
+* We fixed a bug, where the logging engine might be initialized and and lost some startup messages.

 ## Cryptography Notice